 College is a time to get out of your comfort zone and challenge yourself.
 It’s a learning experience in every sense of the word.
 This college freshman checklist is just a starting point to help you get acclimated.

 Don’t forget to check in on — and add to — your college checklist as you continue your education.
-It can be easy to get swept up in the excitement of college, but don’t forget to check in on your financial and professional goals.
+It can be easy to get swept up in the excitement of college, but it’s important not to lose sight of your financial and professional goals.
 Commiting to your financial health and literacy now will help you even after graduation.
 Skills like budgeting and networking will always be applicable.

 SoFi Loan Products

-SoFi loans are originated by SoFi Lending Corp (dba SoFi), a lender licensed by the Department of Business Oversight under the California Financing Law, license # 6054612; NMLS # 1121636 .
+SoFi loans are originated by SoFi Bank, N.A., NMLS #696891 (Member FDIC).
 For additional product-specific legal and licensing information, see SoFi.com/legal.
+Equal Housing Lender.

 SoFi Private Student Loans

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
-See SoFi.com/eligibility for more information.
+See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.